London Metropolitan Police officer sacked for pretending to be on duty to gain access to All Points East festival

 The panel said he would have been fired if he had not already resigned.

-Meanwhile, Dermot Kennedy was recently announced as the final headliner at this year’s All Points East festival in London alongside the likes of The Strokes and Yeah Yeah Yeahs, Jungle, Haim, Aphex Twin and Stormzy.
+Meanwhile, Dermot Kennedy was recently announced as the final headliner at this year’s All Points East festival in London on August 27 alongside the likes of The Strokes and Yeah Yeah Yeahs (August 25), Jungle (26), Haim (28) Aphex Twin (19) and Stormzy (18).
+You can purchase any remaining tickets here.